 Our route back was less demanding and took us through some magical forest with twisting jungle streams where we camped on the open banks.

 Our guide remembered seeing some rafflesia once before and we were in luck.
 We came across a bunch and one was in full bloom.

 My trekking buddies were over-the-moon and spent some time taking photos from every angle.
 After sending the images to researchers in Bogor Botanical Gardens for identification, it later transpired that we may have stumbled upon an undescribed species.

 After 7 days of toil, we returned to Gurah hot springs for a well-deserved steam bath.

-Kapi Plateau For Spotting Orangutans and Finding Elephants
+Trekking The Kapi Plateau to Find Orangutans and Elephants

-The area is ringed by forest and perfect for wildlife watching.
-We saw the big black siamang gibbons, pouched hornbills, and a low flying eagle passed by.
+The area is ringed by forest and is perfect for wildlife watching.
+We saw the big black siamang gibbons, pouched hornbills, and a low-flying eagle passed by.

 For once the birdlife was plentiful.
-Anyone familiar with Indonesia knows that bird trapping is a national obsession so it was a pleasure to see so many songbirds.
+Anyone familiar with Indonesia knows that bird trapping is a national obsession so it was a pleasure to see so many wild birds.